 For Lance, commuting from my sister’s meant getting up before dawn, and enduring halting traffic (when traffic was good).
-Commuting to Simon’s school meant getting him up and dressed in his uniform, eating breakfast, then spending 70-90 minutes in the car.
+Commuting to Simon’s school meant getting him up and dressed in his uniform, packing a lunch and eating breakfast, then spending 70-90 minutes in the car.
 One way.

 I learned every conceivable route from Buckley to Seattle.
 I also found every possible place to stop to use the bathroom on the way.